-I am an ecosystem ecologist interested in understanding human-influenced aquatic ecosystems.
-To do this, I call on techniques and ideas from ecology, biogeochemistry, and hydrology.
-Increasingly, I try to think about conceptual models that include feedbacks with social systems.
+I am an ecosystem scientist interested in understanding human-influenced aquatic ecosystems.
+To do this, I combine techniques and ideas from ecology, biogeochemistry, hydrology.
+Through collaboration, I work to include the social sciences to understand these places as complex social-ecological systems.

 More broadly, my approach to science is based using creativity to ask, develop, and answer interesting questions about how ecosystems work.
 I love collaborative research; I bring to the table a combination of experimental and observational approaches (including bioassays, high frequency sensors, optical DOM measurements, data synthesis, and others), multiple hypothesis testing, and conceptual development for ecosystem science.